 This course is for those who have had some experience in woodwork.
-It is designed to cover the principles of new cabinet construction, re-working old cabinets and furniture, varnishing and painting, methods of removing paints and varnishes, upholstering new and old furniture, blue print reading, drawing and sketching, and a study of the woods used in cabinet construction.
-Credit, 36 terminal hours a year.
+This course is designed to cover the principles of new cabinet construction, reworking old cabinets and furniture, varnishing and painting, methods of removing paints and varnishes, upholstering new and old furniture, blue print reading, drawing and sketching, and a study of the woods used in cabinet construction.
+This course runs for 9 months.

-108-A & 108-B-Auto Body-Fenders Repair and Painting: (Third Year)
+108-Auto Body-Fenders Repair and Painting:

 This course is designed to develop skill, knowledge, and practice in the repair and painting of all parts of the auto body, including glass, doors, and fenders.
 Frame straightening will be included.
-Credit, 36 terminal hours a year.
+This course will run for 9 months.